Overview

 General Fund Forecast

-As shown in Chart 1, and discussed in the February 25, 2025 Mid-Year Report, the General Fund forecasted actuals reflects a reduced structural deficit compared to our 2024 forecasts.
-Our models do not yet fully capture the extent of the headwinds the County faces, including reduced health care funding, delayed disaster reimbursements, state budget uncertainty linked to global economic volatility, and shifting federal priorities and potential threats to federal funding.
-In addition, the models do not yet account for potential impacts from significant State budget cuts anticipated in the Governor’s May Revision, as reported on April 17, 2025.
-Key drivers of the forecast include:
+As shown in Chart 3, and discussed in the February 25, 2025, Mid-Year Report, the General Fund forecasted actuals as of April 2025 reflected a reduced structural deficit compared to the County’s 2024 forecast.
+The County’s models did not yet fully capture the extent of the headwinds the County faced, including reduced health care funding from Federal policy changes, delayed disaster reimbursements, state budget uncertainty linked to global economic volatility, and shifting federal priorities and potential threats to federal funding.
+In addition, the models did not yet account for potential impacts from significant State budget cuts anticipated in the Governor’s May Revision, as indicated in the Governor’s press release on April 16, 2025.

 • Increased infrastructure and roadway investments, including costs associated with maintaining aging County buildings and facilities.